Diwali and Spiritual Well-being

 The Origins of Diwali

-The roots of Diwali lie in mythological tales, including the return of Lord Rama, an avatar of the god Vishnu, to Ayodhya after defeating the demon king Ravana.
-According to the Ramayana, Lord Rama, along with his wife Sita and brother Lakshman, was exiled for fourteen years.
-During this period, Sita was abducted by Ravana.
+The roots of Diwali lie in mythological tales, including the story of Lord Rama, an avatar of the god Vishnu, returning to Ayodhya after defeating the demon king Ravana.
+According to the Ramayana, Lord Rama, accompanied by his wife Sita and his brother Lakshman, was exiled for fourteen years.
+During this time, Sita was abducted by Ravana.
 Lord Rama, with the help of Hanuman and other allies, managed to rescue Sita and triumph over Ravana.
 Upon his return to Ayodhya, the people lit diyas (oil lamps) to welcome their king, illuminating the city and marking the beginning of Diwali.

 Celebrations Across India